maddenc33/Amazon_Vine_Analysis/README.md

   - 37.4%

 ## Summary
-There is a huge bias in the data set I chose, which was reviews for digital video games.
+There is no way of determining whether a bias exists in the data set I chose, Amazon reviews for digital video games.
 In my data set there were no vine reviews at all!
-In order to perform an additional analysis on the data set, we should choose a different data set.
-I have succeeded in proving that this data set of reviews will not provide us with the information we are looking for.
+We cannot perform any additional analysis on this data set with regards to comparing Vine and non-Vine reviews.
+I have succeeded in proving that this data set of reviews will not provide us with the information we are looking for, which is often the case in analytics.